 I play two instruments, the electric bass guitar and double bass.
 I have a Bachelor’s Degree from the Lamont School of Music at The University of Denver.
 Following my undergraduate, I attended the Henry Mancini Institute in Los Angeles for two summers, where I performed and studied with multiple Grammy award-winning musicians and studio musicians.
 Highlight performances included Diana Krall at the Hollywood bowl and jazz master Herbie Hancock.

 Since then, I have performed with many of Denver’s top musicians, including Colorado Hall of Fame musician Lannie Garrett and saxophonist Nelson Rangell.
-I have also performed at traveling Broadway shows at the Buell Theatre, including “Wicked”, “Spamalot”, and “Billy Elliot.”
+I have also performed Broadway shows at the Buell Theatre, including “Wicked”, “Spamalot”, and “Billy Elliot.”

 During my musical career, I spent half my time as a private instructor.
 This is a large reason I became a therapist, as the close one-on-one helping relationship of music instruction is similar to the counseling process.
 I’ve incorporate many of the insights I have garnered through teaching music into my counseling, and vice versa.